-A targeted rate will be assessed under section 16 of the Local Government (Rating) Act 2002 to fund the rating units in the Eversley Reserve sewerage scheme serviced by the Fairlie sewerage system apart from those rating units that opted to pay a lump sum contribution.
-The targeted rate will be:
+A targeted rate will be assessed under section 16 of the Local Government (Rating) Act 2002 to fund the rating units in the Eversley Reserve sewerage scheme serviced by the Fairlie sewerage scheme apart from those rating units that opted to pay the capital contribution.

-A fixed amount per rating unit in the area (defined in a map held by Council) excluding those rating units which have opted to pay the lump sum contribution.
+A fixed amount per rating unit in the Eversley Reserve sewerage scheme who have not previously paid the capital contribution.
+(Defined on a map held by Council).